 • drugs to treat specific symptoms, such as itching, pain, and bladder dysfunction

-• rehabilitation to help with energy management, mobility, and cognitive functioning
+• rehabilitation to help with energy management, mobility, and ability to think

 • mental health support to help a person cope with depression or other emotional changes that occur because of MS

-• Seeking support: Caregivers should be careful not to neglect their own emotional and physical health.
-They can try confiding in other loved ones or seeking out support groups specifically for caregivers.
+• Seeking support: Caregivers need to be careful not to neglect their own emotional and physical health.
+They can try talking with other loved ones or seeking support groups specifically for caregivers.

-• Planning for unpredictability: Caregivers should not avoid making plans.
-However, they should allow for flexibility when arranging outings and keep things simple to avoid distress.
+• Planning for unpredictability: Caregivers should allow for flexibility when arranging outings and keep things simple to avoid distress if symptoms occur.
 It is a good idea to have the phone numbers of trusted people who can help at short notice.

 • Looking into available financial resources: Depending on the area in which a person lives, they may have access to assistance programs to help with caregiving.

-Most people with MS receive a diagnosis between the ages of 20 and 40 years.
-However, the condition can appear at a younger or older age.
-When a person develops symptoms of MS after reaching the age of 50 years, a doctor may refer to this as LOMS.
+Most people with MS receive a diagnosis between 20 and 40 years old.
+However, MS can appear at a younger or older age.
+When a person develops MS symptoms after age 50, a doctor may call it late onset MS (LOMS).